Top 50 Questions about Farmland

 Types of Auctions

-- Reserve Auction: The farm will not sell unless bidding meets or exceeds the reserve price.
+- Reserve Auction: The property only sells if bidding meets or exceeds your reserve price.

-- Absolute Auction: The farm will sell to the highest bidder, regardless of the final price.
+- Absolute Auction: The property sells to the highest bidder regardless of the final price.

 How Reserves Work

-- The reserve is typically set in consultation with your brokerage after a farm valuation or appraisal.
+- The reserve is typically set in consultation with your broker after a farm valuation or appraisal.

-- Many sellers set the reserve 10% below the expected sale price to encourage bidding while avoiding a sale below market value.
+- Many sellers set the reserve 10% below the targeted sale price to encourage bidding while minimizing the risk of underselling.

 - Reserves are a safeguard, not a price-setting tool.
 They aim to prevent financial loss, not dictate the final sale price.